dimipan/minimal-AST-tel/README.md

 | **saturated hold** | the arm finishes, then hovers doing nothing | 0.040 | no alarm |

-The last two rows are the whole idea in miniature. **Both are "the robot is doing nothing new."** A naive repetition detector trips on both.
-The monitor fires on the orbit — where the task is unfinished — and stays silent on the hold — where it's done.
+The last two rows are the whole idea in miniature. **Both are "the robot is doing nothing new."** The monitor fires on the orbit — where the task is unfinished — and stays silent on the hold — where it's done.
 That difference is why SI is multiplied by `(1 − completeness)`: an idle robot that finished its job is not stalled. `saturated_hold` is the most important control